Independents Group

-The Independents Group were a short-lived Australian political party operating in the Australian Capital Territory.
+The Independents Group was a short-lived Australian political party operating in the Australian Capital Territory.
 They briefly served as part of the Alliance government, alongside the Liberal Party and Residents Rally.

-When the 1989 election was held, the No Self-Government Party emerged as the larger of the two anti-self-government groups in the Assembly, electing three members, Craig Duby, Carmel Maher and David Prowse.
+When the 1989 election was held, the No Self Government Party emerged as the larger of the two anti-self-government groups in the Assembly, electing three members, Craig Duby, Carmel Maher and David Prowse.
 However, unlike Dennis Stevenson's Abolish Self-Government Coalition, the No Self-Government Party's focus soon began to change from their original single-issue basis.